DORA 2025, Part 3. How AI Is Transforming Software Development: Adoption, Use Cases, and Impact on Team Effectiveness

 1. To use coding assistants as effectively as possible, developers and teams should pay attention to customization.

-2. The study found that AI can hinder tasks that require interpretation by adding cognitive load, especially when a developer is trying to understand unfamiliar code.
+2. The study showed that AI can interfere with interpretive tasks by adding cognitive load - especially when a developer is trying to understand unfamiliar code.

 3. AI support should match the type of task and the developer's preferences.